aviresler/antique-gen/README.md

 A deep learning model for predictive archaeology and archaeological community detection.

 # Prediction of archaeological period / site.
-In order to try our pretrained model on your query image, follow the following steps:
+In order to try our pretrained model on your query image, follow the following steps (no further installation is required):
 * Open "antique_pedia.ipynb", and press the following icon to launch it on the colab platform:

 ![alt text](https://github.com/aviresler/antique-gen/blob/master/misc/colab.png)